 - Catawba Hospital

-- Free Clinic of the New River Valley (Christiansburg and Giles County offices)
+- Community Health Center New River Valley (Christiansburg and Giles County offices)

 - New River Valley Community Services (both the ACCESS unit and the Child & Family Services unit)